Frequently Asked Questions (FAQs)

-- How can I receive a bronze die cast medallion with the presidential seal in honor of my achievement?
+- How can I receive a pewter die cast medallion with the presidential seal in honor of my achievement?

 - Where can I buy graduation announcements?